Jack Pierce (make-up artist): Signature hair work

 Jack Pierce was unceremoniously fired from Universal in 1946, after twenty years of service.
 One theory for this is that Pierce resisted using the new technique of foam latex for make-ups, which was developed in the late 1930s.
 That presumably would expedite creating monsters faster, thus saving time and money.
 However, Pierce was no stranger to latex rubber; he had used a latex headpiece on the Frankenstein Monster since 1935, the Wolf Man's brow and nose were always a one-piece rubber appliance, and as noted, the mummy "make-ups" were actually rubber masks.
 Pierce would farm the creation of these appliances out to craftsman Ellis Berman.
 Universal made 40 to 60 pictures a year, out of which only a half dozen might include some elaborate character make-up or monster face, and then usually sparingly.
 He was resistant to using foam latex for old age make-ups, preferring the time-honored procedure of painting a face with spirit gum, applying a layer of tissue paper, then crinkling the paper and repeating the process.
 In all, most of Pierce's work was supervising his make-up unit, overseeing glamour make-ups on the leading ladies, and standard make-ups for leading men and character players.

 More to the point, the new management at the studio, now called Universal International, wanted to upgrade the company image from B-pictures and programmers to prestige pictures.
 The Westmore brothers, whose name was as well known in the industry as Max Factor, leaned on the studio to hire their youngest brother, Bud, to head the department.
 Though Bud Westmore's professional experience was limited to minor films for PRC, he was photogenic, charming, and young, unlike Pierce.
-Universal got the cache of the Westmore name, and Bud Westmore became the head of the department for the next twenty years, and Jack Pierce was out of a job.
+Universal got the caché of the Westmore name, and Bud Westmore became the head of the department for the next twenty years, and Jack Pierce was out of a job.